 In 2017 I designed the framework of Intercultural Understanding (IU) as the defining pedagogy in my literature and writing classes at Massachusetts College of Art and Design.
-IU draws from my lived experience navigating cultural, ethnic and generational differences, my social positioning as a non-US born and non-US citizen, white identified woman educator, and my scholarship at the intersection of postcolonial and diaspora studies, cross-cultural pedagogy, and transnational literature.
+IU draws from my lived experience navigating cultural, ethnic and generational differences, my social positioning as a non-US born and non-US citizen, white identified woman educator, and my scholarship at the intersection of postcolonial and diaspora studies, cross-cultural studies, and transnational literature.

 My definition of Intercultural Understanding is:

-A set of tools, skills, and dispositions to produce and facilitate encounters across differences in which all parties involved recognize each other’s complexities, specificity, and ultimately dignity.
-Intercultural Understanding names both the quality of this orientation and the process of cultivating it in specific contexts and spaces.
+A set of tools, skills, and dispositions to produce and facilitate encounters across differences in which all parties are committed to recognizing each other’s complexities, specificity, and ultimately dignity.
+Intercultural Understanding names both the quality of this orientation to differences and the process of cultivating it in specific contexts and spaces.

-Recognize and mobilize the identities that are always already present in any learning environment: the identities of the teacher & the students/writers, the identities of the authors we read, the identity and values of the institution we work in, the various identities embedded in the creative work we want to make.
+Recognize and activate the identities that are always already present in any creative and educational environment: the identities of the teacher & the students/artist, the identities of the authors we read, the identity and values of the institution we work in, the various identities embedded in the creative work we want to make.

-Center around a “difference-based understanding of identity”, starting with the differences within ourselves.
-Regardless of our social, cultural, racial, gendered, backgrounds each of us carries and embodies a number of differences, often contextual - yet never neutral - and open to multiple “readings” depending on contexts ( and contexts are not neutral).
+Honor and understand the differences within ourselves.
+Regardless of our social, cultural, racial, gendered, backgrounds each of us carries and embodies a number of differences, often contextual and thus, open to multiple “readings” depending on contexts (and contexts are not neutral).

-Check-in with our motivation to expand the range of voices, narratives and experiences represented in our curriculum and in our body of work ( why considering IU in the first place?), and how IU looks in our selection of authors and texts.
+Check-in with our motivation to expand the range of voices, narratives, and experiences represented in our curriculum and in our body of work ( why considering IU in the first place?), and how IU looks in our classrooms, studio, and writing practice.

-Critically analyze concepts/beliefs like “authenticity,” “relatability,” “opacity,” vs “hyper-visibility,” “universal vs. granular,” when workshopping and reading texts.
-How do these concepts and the beliefs and values they carry show up in our students’ writing?
-How can we respond to them critically and responsively?
+Examine concepts like “authenticity,” “relatability,” “opacity,” vs “hyper-visibility,” “universal vs. granular,” when workshopping texts and critiquing an art piece.
+How do these concepts and the beliefs and values they carry show up in our consciousness?
+How can we engage with them critically and responsively?